 (3) rescind accreditation.

 d.
-To review and evaluate the programs and examinations of an applicant agency or accredited agency to assure compliance with these rules.
+To review and evaluate the programs and examinations used by an applicant agency or accredited agency to assure compliance with these Rules.

 e.
 To investigate an applicant agency or accredited agency concerning matters contained in the application and, if necessary, to conduct an on-site inspection.

 f.
-To require reports and other information from the applicant agency or accredited agency regarding the certification program.
+To require reports and other information from an applicant agency or accredited agency regarding its certification program.

 g.
-To monitor lawyer representations concerning certification status.
+To monitor lawyer representations concerning specialized certification.

 106. DUTIES OF THE BOARD

 a.
 The chairperson shall convene the Board as necessary, and between meetings shall act on behalf of the Board.
 The chairperson may appoint subcommittees of the Board.